top of page

 Hiking the Stirling Range

 Where - Located 100km north of Albany, from the centre of town head along Albany Highway until you reach the big roundabout.
 Take the Chester Pass Road exit and follow this north until you reach the signs for the park.
 The park is split in two with Bluff Knoll on the eastern side of Chester Pass Road, Mount Trio off Formby Road South and the remaining four hikes accessible on Stirling Range Drive, a gravel road winding its way through the peaks to the west.
-If you are coming from Perth then follow the signs from Albany Highway as you approach from the north.
+If you are coming from Perth then follow the signs off Albany Highway as you approach from the north.

 When - Due to the cooler climate of the South West, the hikes can be completed at any time of year but the Stirling Range has its own weather patterns so care must be taken.
 The peaks are quite often shrouded in low lying clouds, especially in the morning and the weather can change suddenly.
 The park is best experienced in spring and early summer when the wildflowers are in bloom but on certain occasions throughout the winter it may be cold enough for snow on Bluff Knoll.
 If you are planning a visit then be respectful of the conditions, pack a jumper, rain jacket and plenty of water and know your limits.